FerhatUcar/react-playlist-maker/README.md

 # Rockstars IT App

 ## About
 You will see a complete list of music tracks.
 Create a playlist and then add your favorite songs to your playlist.
 You can find your favorite artists in no time with the search bar.
 You can remove them afterwards.
-In the project directory, you can run:
+In the project directory, you can run to get all packages:
 ### `yarn` or `npm install`

-Get all packages
+## Run
+Run the app in the development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 ### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Songs
+Run the server with songs:
 ### `npm run server`

-Run the server with songs.

 ## Playlist
+Run the playlist that is made by the user:
 ### `npm run playlist`

-Run the playlist that is made by the user.

 ## Tests
+Launch the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.